 All the courts rented or leased from the local Government Authority were grass, and this type of surface presented some difficult playing conditions, particularly on a cold, frosty morning!
 From the late 1970s, after comprehensive fund raising and tight control of budgets within the District Association, asphalt courts were constructed at Lyneham and subsequently in other areas, with financial assistance from Local Government, on a ‘dollar for dollar’ basis.

 Indoor facilities were very limited and it was to be years before indoor competition commenced.
 Some will remember practising at night in the Army Drill Hall near Civic, a forerunner to School and University gymnasiums.

 When teams from ACT entered Carnivals held in country towns, success at the end of the day sometimes meant playing the Final near dusk, with lighting by car headlights.
-The playing surfaces left a lot to be desired, too, with gravel courts being experienced at times ‑ very tricky for the uninitiated!
+The playing surfaces left a lot to be desired, too, with gravel courts being experienced at times.

 Unlike now, there was no opportunity for players to play regularly at National level but representative ‘A’ Grade teams did compete against visiting International teams that were being hosted by Netball NSW.
 Up until 1970, these teams had included England, Singapore, New Zealand and some of its regional teams and Papua New Guinea.
 In 1970, South Africa played in Canberra in what was almost its last appearance on the international Netball scene for some time.
 Those present at that game would not easily forget the athletic and Netball ability of the South African players, or the drama of the anti-apartheid demonstrations.